'Is this a threat', asks Sena on 'President's rule' remark

 Sudhir Mungantiwar and Devendra Fadnavis

-Mungantiwar, while reacting to Sena's remarks, said he was just answering a question asked to him about what would happen if government is not formed in time.
+Mungantiwar, while reacting to Sena's remarks, said he was just answering a question asked to him about what would happen if the government is not formed in time.

-"We were asked what would happen if govt is not formed in time.
-We simply answered that according to provisions of constitution, President's rule will be imposed.
-Suppose, if a teacher answers queries of students, is it taken as warning?" he said, as quoted by reports.
+"We were asked what would happen if the govt is not formed in time.
+We simply answered that according to provisions of the constitution, President's rule will be imposed.
+Suppose, if a teacher answers queries of students, is it taken as a warning?" he said, as quoted by reports.

 In the October 21 assembly polls, the BJP failed to perform up to the mark though it emerged as the single largest party by winning 105 seats, 17 less than the 2014 tally, in the 288-member House.
 The ally Sena won 56 seats, 7 less than its 2014 performance.
 The halfway mark in the Legislative Assembly is 145.
 "The attitude that only we will rule irrespective of numbers and no one else can attempt the formation of the government was defeated in the recent elections," the Sena said.